-The Board of Directors of the Port Authority of the Balearic Islands (APB) has agreed to grant the company Poon Hill SL.
+The Board of Directors of the Port Authority of the Balearic Islands (APB) has agreed to publish the terms and conditions of the public tender for the management of a nautical facility for small an

 This public organisation is in the process of drawing up the “Port Authority of the Balearic Islands Strategic Plan” for the five public ports (Palma, Alcudia, Mahon, Ibiza and La Savina) and the maritime signals (34 lighthouses and over 25 beacons) it manages.
 The timeframe of the Plan is initially estimated at ten years and will be included in the State-owned Ports’ Institutional and Strategic Framework planning system.